 If you were injured by hernia mesh, you may be able to recover compensation for your medical expenses, costs of revision surgery, pain and suffering, and other damages.

 We represent hernia mesh implant patients or their loved ones who suffered complications from failed hernia mesh products.
-To discuss your complications with hernia mesh, call the Law Offices of Ogle, Elrod & Baril, PLLC today at 865-546-1111 for a free, no-obligation consultation.
+To discuss your complications with hernia mesh, call OEB Law, PLLC today at 865-546-1111 for a free, no-obligation consultation.